Stephen King said it best: “if you don’t have the time to read, you don’t have the time or the tools to write.“

-DR STRANGELOVE OR: HOW I LEARNED TO STOP WORRYING AND LOVE THE BOMB by Stanley Kubrick, Terry Southern and Peter George
+3. DR STRANGELOVE OR: HOW I LEARNED TO STOP WORRYING AND LOVE THE BOMB, written by Stanley Kubrick, Terry Southern and Peter George

-Learn most from how it expertly cuts between many different places and characters.
+You can probably learn the most from how the script expertly cuts between many different places and characters.
 The form becomes part of the theme.
 None of these characters can communicate with each other.
 For all intents and purposes, they’re operating in different worlds.